logicmonitor/k8s-helm-charts/releasemanager/README.md

 -   **backend.type:** Required: The backend type to use.
 Valid options are: s3
 -   **daemon.pollingInterval:** Specify, in seconds, how frequently the daemon should export the current state (default 30)

+### ingress configuration values
+-   **ingress.hosts:** A list of hosts to associate with the ingress object.
+If this is empty, ot ingress will be created

 ### s3 backend configuration values
 -   **s3.bucket:** Required for s3 backend.
 Use this S3 bucket for backend storage
 -   **s3.region:** The backend S3 bucket's region